-Malibu/Savin Hill Beach is a small bay located just a few minutes south of the UMass Boston campus.
-It is a microcosm of Boston Harbor, with boats, dog walkers, swimmers, and fishermen and women sharing the beach and bay with salt marsh, heron, and visiting striped bass.
-This project is a LivingLab experiment in linked community-university ecological stewardship - how can we care for both people and place for the long term?
+Malibu Bay/Savin Hill Beach is a small bay located just a few minutes south of the UMass Boston campus.
+It is a microcosm of Boston Harbor with boats, dog walkers, swimmers, and fishermen and women sharing the beach and bay with the inhabitants of the salt marsh and mud flat ecosystem.
+This project is a Biomimicry LivingLabs experiment promoting and linking the ecological stewardship between the local community and students.
+The goal of this stewardship is to find solutions for the question: how can we adapt and care for both the people and natural community in a long-term approach?

 View Malibu and Savin Hill beaches/bay in a larger map

-Stewards 2009: Lisa Greber, Alexander Etkind, Meredith Eustis, Patty Slattery
+Students: Lisa Greber, Julia Frederick, Nicoletta Vianella, Alexander Etkind, Meredith Eustis, Patty Slattery

-The GHP Malibu Beach project began in the summer of 2009 and has been ongoing since, assessing both the ecology of the bay as well the needs of the human residents to see how people and ecology can best work together in a small area.
-The assessment to date has included an intertidal biodiversity survey, transect studies of existing salt marsh, and analysis of water and sediment quality.
+This project began in the summer of 2009 until 2013.
+It has assessed both the ecology of the bay and needs of local residents to see how people and ecology can best work together in a small area.
+The assessments to date have included an intertidal biodiversity survey, transect studies of existing salt marsh and the analysis of water and sediment quality.

-At Malibu Beach, we are doing celebration as well as science.
-GHP students participated in a beach clean-up campfire and community meetings.
-We also participated in the second annual Malibu Beach Festival, sharing pictures of mud snails, snowy egret, and several invasive tunicates with children and adults alike.
+At Malibu Bay, we are celebrating as well as doing science.
+GHP students participated in a beach cleanup, campfire and community meetings.
+We also participated in the second annual Malibu Beach Festival, sharing pictures of native plants, mud snails, snowy egret and invasive tunicates with children and adults alike.
 At the festival we collected people’s visions for a green Boston Harbor: cleaner water for swimming; boat rentals on the beach; more fish to come back in the harbor and beyond.

 Photo credits: Malibu Beach cord grass (Spartina alterniflora): M. Eustis.